-Any permanent exclusion, including when a suspension is followed by a decision to permanently exclude a pupil Any suspension or permanent exclusion which would result in the pupil being suspended or permanently excluded for a total of more than 5 school days (or more than 10 lunchtimes) in a term Any suspension or permanent exclusion which would result in the pupil missing a National Curriculum test or public exam The headteacher will notify the governing board once per term of any other suspensions of which they have not previously been notified, and the number of suspensions and exclusions which have been cancelled, including the circumstances and reasons for the cancellation.
-Informing the local authority (LA) The headteacher will notify the LA of all suspensions and permanent exclusions without delay, regardless of the length of a suspension.
+- > Any permanent exclusion, including when a suspension is followed by a decision to permanently exclude a pupil - > Any suspension or permanent exclusion that would result in the pupil being suspended or permanently excluded for a total of more than 5 school days (or more than 10 lunchtimes) in a term - > Any suspension or permanent exclusion that would result in the pupil missing a National Curriculum test or public exam - > Any suspension or permanent exclusion that has been cancelled, including the reason for the cancellation

+Informing the local authority (LA)

+The headteacher will notify the LA of all suspensions and permanent exclusions without delay, regardless of the length of a suspension.

 The notification will include:

-- The reason(s) for the suspension or permanent exclusion - The length of a suspension or, for a permanent exclusion, the fact that it is permanent For a permanent exclusion, if the pupil lives outside the LA in which the school is located, the headteacher will also, without delay, inform the pupil's 'home authority' of the exclusion and the reason(s) for it.
-Informing the pupil's social worker and/or virtual school head (VSH) If a:
+- > The reason(s) for the suspension or permanent exclusion - > The length of a suspension or, for a permanent exclusion, the fact that it is permanent

+For a permanent exclusion, if the pupil lives outside the LA in which the school is located, the headteacher will also, without delay, inform the pupil's 'home authority' of the exclusion and the reason(s) for it.